cse-labs/res-edge-labs/labs/beta-labs/res-edge-labs/deploy-res-edge/README.md

 - From the `PORTS` tab, open `Grafana (32000)`
   - Username: admin
   - Password: cse-labs
-- Click on "General / Home" at the top of the screen and select "dotnet" to see ResEdge application health metrics
+- Click on "General / Home" at the top of the screen and select "dotnet" to see Res-Edge application health metrics
-- Click on "General / Home" at the top of the screen and select "Application Dashboard" to see ResEdge application requests metrics
+- Click on "General / Home" at the top of the screen and select "Application Dashboard" to see Res-Edge application requests metrics
-- You should see the Application Dashboard with both WebV and ResEdge to about 10 Requests per second
+- You should see the Application Dashboard with both WebV and Res-Edge ("Application").
+  - WebV will have 10 requests per second.
+  - Application will have 10.2 requests per second.
+This comes from K8s calling /healthz every minute - Prom calls metrics every 5 seconds - in addition to 10 RPS from WebV.
-- Keep "Application Dashboard" open on browser tab to monitor ResEdge application requests metrics for the next section
+- Keep "Application Dashboard" open on browser tab to monitor Res-Edge application requests metrics for the next section.
+The version number of Res-Edge and WebV will appear below "Application" and "WebV" accordingly.

 ### Generate More Requests for Observability using WebV